knpuniversity/symfony4/knpu/ep5-forms/form-options-data.md

-# Form Options Data
+# Tweak your Form based on the Underlying Data

-Coming soon...

-Alright, new goal guys, remember this author field down here?
-It says all the nice auto complete stuff filled in for it.
-Well, I want to use that field on the new form, but on the edit form I want to completely disable it so it prints, but it's a completely disabled field.
-This is the first time where we want the same form to behave in a different way from a high level, the way you can make your form behave in one, behaving a different way.
-So one way to think about this is if we are

-for our new end point that we're creating a new `Article` object behind the scenes, but if when you're in the `edit()` and point, we're actually modifying an `Article` object.
-We pass the article object to the form.
-So if in our form type in our bill for method, if we could get access to the data that was passed to us, either the `Article` object or maybe nothing that we could actually make different decisions inside of bill form based on that data.
-The way to do this is by leveraging the `$options` that are passing this method and we haven't talked about these yet, I'm just going to `dd($options);` and then go back and refresh the edit page.
-Nice.
-So there's actually a ton of options that are passed into this method and these are actually things that we can configure on everything you can see here.
-We can actually configure it down and you `configureOptions()`, but the vast majority of the stuff are not things that you're going to need to think about, but there is one key called it `data` which is set to the `Article` object that we passed in.
-I'm going to open another tab and go to the `/new` end point.
+New goal team!
+Remember this author field?
+It's where we added all this nice auto-complete magic.
+I want this field to be *fully* functional on the "new form", but *disabled* on the edit form: as *wonderful* as they are, some of our alien authors get nervous and sometimes try to change an article to look like it was written by someone else.

+This is the first time that we want the *same* form to behave in two different ways, based on *where* it is used.

+Let's see: on our new endpoint, the form creates the new `Article` object behind the scenes for us.
+But on the edit page, the form is *modifying* an *existing* `Article` object: we pass this *to* the form.

+So, hmm, in the `buildForm()` method of our form class, if we could get *access* to the data that was passed to the form - either the existing `Article` object or maybe nothing - then we could use that info to build the fields differently.

+## Accessing Data via $options

+Fortunately... that's *easy*.
+The secret is the `$options` argument that's passed to us.
+Let's see what this looks like: `dd($options)` and then go back and refresh the edit page.
+Wow!
+There are a *ton* of options that are passed into this method.
+And *all* of these are things that we could configure down in `configureOptions()`, if we want.
+But, the majority of this stuff isn't all that important.
+However, there is *one* super-helpful key: `data`.
+It's set to our `Article` object!
+Bingo!

+Now, open another tab and go to the `/admin/article/new` endpoint.

 Notice here there is no `data` which makes sense because we never actually passed anything in when we instantiated this, but now we know that there's a `data` key that we can use to get our underlying data, so try this now.
 Let's say `$article = $options['data'] ?? null;`

-Okay.

-Question question.
-No, that's a super fancy syntax.
-Basically to say I want the article variable to be equal to options data, it actually exists otherwise I want article to be equal to not and then we will add that article, make sure that gives us what we want, so refreshing the new page `null` Click on refresh the edit page, `Article` object.
-Now we are dangerous.
-Wait that `dd()` and now create a new variable called `$isEdit = $article && $article->getId()`.
-Now you might think it's enough just to check to see if `$article` is normal or if it's an object, but actually when you have a.
-In our new end point, if we had wanted to, we could've actually instantiate a `new Article()` object and passed it as a second argument to `createForm()`.
-We don't need to, but that would be a total legal thing to do and Dr Wood's still be smart enough to see that as a new object and it would save it.
-It would insert it.
-So that's why I'm checking not only that the article object exists, but checking to see if it has its id not down below.
-Inside of our author field, every field has a `disabled` option and you can set this to `$isEdit`.
-All right, try that out.
-Refresh the other page.

-Disabled, refresh the new page,

-not disabled.
-Perfect.
-By the way, did disabled flag.
-There's two things.
-Obviously it adds a disabled attribute to that fields that appears disabled, but it also means that if you have a a nasty user that actually maybe removes this and actually send some data to the form, that data will be ignored, so it's not actually going to process that data at all.
-This is a true read only field.
-All right, so I want to do one more thing that at least at first seems similar, but I want to do it in a different way.
-The `publishedAt` field.
-I want to only show that on the edit page, so when we're creating a new form we won't be able to publish it, but then once we create it on the edit, we will be able to have `publishedAt` field, so I'm going to hide that field entirely on the new form, but instead of leveraging this is edit variable, which would totally work, I want to be able to control this behavior from my controller.
-Basically, when I create my form, I want to be able to say whether or not I want to be `publishedAt` field.
-So for example, down the edit form, every the create form method actually has a third argument of options.
-These are options you can pass to your form.
-I'm going to invent a new one called `'include_published_at' => true`.

-Now what do we do?
-This just like when we add a an option that doesn't exist to a field, we get a huge error, says, look, your form does not have this option.
-You can't just run around and making up options.
-Life doesn't work that way, but we can add that option to our form.
-Check this out.
-Copy of the option name.
-Go into `ArticleFormType` in download configured.
-If fault `configureOptions()`, add `'include_published_at' => false`, so by default we don't set the.
-We weren't set.
-Include published APP.
-Now up in pill form, our options will always include a include published at field, and we'll be set to true or false.
-We can use that down here and say `if ($options['include_published_at'])` ads, then we want to run to the Polish that field, so I'll remove it from the main builder down here.
-I'll say `$builder` and I will paste and then let's clean that up a little bit.
-Perfect.
-So on the edit page we've overwritten that option and check it out.
-We have the staff fuel.
-If you open your profile for your form, click on the top level.
-You can actually see the options at the top level.
-You can see that there is a past option `include_published_at` was set to `true` because that's how we set it inside of our controller.

-Now for the new page, this should not have the published outfield and in fact we get a huge error.
-It's coming from twic.
-Neither the property published at normal.
-One of the methods published up, Blah Blah Blah, has access in some form do you class and it's blowing up inside of r_form that age to autoid because we're trying to print that polished outfield of course, so going on to `templates/article_admin/_form.html.twig`, and we can just wrap this in an if statement, `{% if articleForm.publishedAt is defined %}` and we'll print it and if now the field is gone from my new, which means when we submit the `setPublishedAt()` method will never be called and it will stay with his default value, which for a new `Article` is just not on the other page.
-Still there and with any luck should still be working nice.
+If you don't know that syntax, it basically says that I want the `$article` variable to be equal to `$options['data']` if it *exists* and is not null.
+But if it does *not* exist, set it to null.
+Let's dump that and make sure it's what we expect.

+Refresh the new article page - yep - `null`.
+Try the edit page... there's the `Article` object. *Now*, we are dangerous.
+Remove the `dd()` and create a new variable:
+`$isEdit = $article && $article->getId()`.
+You *might* think that it's enough just to check whether `$article` is an object.
+But actually, on our new endpoint, if we wanted, we *could* instantiate a `new Article()` object and pass *it* as the second argument to `createForm()`.
+You do this sometimes of you want to pre-fill a "new" form with some default data.
+The form system then *updates* that object, but Doctrine is still smart enough to insert a new row when we save it.

+Anyways, *that's* why I'm checking not only that the `Article` is an object, but that it also has an `id`.

+## Dynamically disabling a Field

+Ok, this is great!
+Because, our goal was to *disable* the `author` field on the edit form.
+To do that, we can take advantage of an option - `disabled` - that *every* field type has: set it to `$isEdit`.

+Ok, let's try that out!
+Refresh the edit page.
+Disabled!
+Now try the new page:
+*not* disabled.
+Perfect!

+Oh, by the way, this `disabled` option does *two* things.
+First, obviously, it adds a `disabled` attribute so the browser renders the field as disabled.
+But it *also* now *ignores* any submitted data for this field.
+So, if a nasty user removed the `disabled` attribute and updated the field, meh - no problem - our form will ignore that submitted data.

+## Conditionally Hiding / Showing a Field

+I want to do *one* more thing.
+The `publishedAt` field - I want to *only* show that on the *edit* page.
+So, when we're creating a new article, we can't publish it immediately.
+And to do that, instead of just disabling it, I want to remove the field *entirely* from the new form.

+So, yea - we *could* leverage this `isEdit` variable: that would totally work.
+But, let's make this more interesting: I want the ability to choose whether or not the `publishedAt` field should be shown when *create* my form in the controller.

+Here's the trick: go down to the edit form.
+The `createForm()` method actually has a *third* argument: an array of options that you can pass to your form.
+Let's invent a new one called `include_published_at` set to `true`.

+Before doing *anything* else, try this.
+A huge error! *Just* like with the options you pass to an individual *field*, you can't just *invent* new options to pass to your form!
+The error says: look - the form does *not* have this option!

+So, we'll add it!
+Copy of the option name, go into  `ArticleFormType` and down in `configureOptions()`, add  `include_published_at` set to `false`. *This* is enough to make this a valid option - with a default value.

+Now, up in `buildForm()`, the `$options` array will *always* have an `include_published_at` key.
+We can use that down below to say `if ($options['include_published_at'])`, then we want that field.
+Let's remove it from above, then say `$builder` paste and... clean that up a little bit.

+I love it!
+On the edit form, because we've overwritten that option to be `true`, when we refresh... yes!
+We have the field!
+Open up the profiler for your form and click on the top level.
+Nice!
+You can see that a passed option `include_published_at` was set to `true`.

+For the new page, this should *not* have the that field.
+Try it!
+Woh!
+An error from Twig:

+> Neither the property `publishedAt` nor one of the methods `publishedAt()`, blah
+> blah blah, exist in some `FormView` class.

+It's blowing up inside `form_row()` because we're trying to render a field that doesn't exist!
+Go open this template: `templates/article_admin/_form.html.twig`, and wrap this in an if statement: `{% if articleForm.publishedAt is defined %}`, then we'll render the field.

+Try it again.
+Field is gone!
+And because it's *completely* gone from the field, when we submit, the form system will *not* call the `setPublishedAt()` method at all.

+Next: let's talk about another approach to when your form looks different than your entity class: data transfer objects.